 Crafting the next generation of high-end heritage distilled spirits and foods is Jeptha Creed Distillery, a gorgeous venue that offers tours, tastings of its bourbon, vodka and moonshine and Friday night Jammin’ at Jeptha concerts.

 Come for outstanding live music accompanied by delicious food truck noshes and craft cocktails from the Jeptha Creed bar.
 At the Farm to Table Dinners, scheduled throughout the year, enjoy 4-course small plate dinners created by high-profile chefs and paired with cocktails crafted with Jeptha Creed spirits.

-At Science Hill Inn, linger over fine Kentucky fare – Carolina shrimp and grits, deviled crab, the classic Hot Brown – that focuses on fresh, local ingredients and brings Mom’s Sunday dinners to mind.
-And for dessert, how about biscuit pudding with a luscious bourbon sauce?
+At Red Lion, linger over fine Kentucky fare – Summer shrimp and grits, deviled crab, the classic Hot Brown – that focuses on fresh, local ingredients and brings Mom’s Sunday dinners to mind.
+And for dessert, how about a chocolate flourless torte?

 The restaurant is located in what was originally an 8-room brick building that opened in 1825 as a school for young ladies.
 Expanded over the years, it is also home to the Shops of Science Hill, including the New Silver Shop.
-Science Hill Inn is open for lunch and Sunday brunch and is elegant dining with a Southern accent in a historic setting in downtown Shelbyville.
+Red Lion is open for dinner and Sunday brunch and is elegant dining with a Southern accent in a historic setting in downtown Shelbyville.